MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-create-an-application-definition-file.md

      ![Entity Name](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/942e7853-451e-4cf5-8884-09fb7d8dc19d.gif "942e7853-451e-4cf5-8884-09fb7d8dc19d")

 ## Specify User Name and Password Headers for the Method

- When calling a WCF adapter, you may have to provide user credentials that will be passed to the LOB system.
+When you call a WCF adapter, you might have to provide user credentials that will be passed to the LOB system.
 In [Step 1: Use the Adapter Service Development Wizard to Create the Web Project](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-adapter-service-development-wizard-to-create-the-web-project.md), you configured the Echo adapter to require that user name and password information be provided in the MyUserHeader and MyPassHeader fields.
 You must now use the same field names for this application definition file.

 #### To specify user name and password headers